alexmunoz17/tattoo-web-test/README.md

 - ✅ Hero section with gradient effects
 - ✅ Gallery with filters and lightbox
 - ✅ Artist profile page
-- ✅ Contact page with form and Google Maps
+- ✅ Contact page with clickable contact methods and Google Maps
 - ✅ FAQ with accordion
 - ✅ Pricing guide
 - ✅ Legal/Impressum page